northernfreightunlimited/nofu/_portfolio/3-1dq-and-intra-delve.md

 ---
 title: 1DQ1 and Intra-Delve
-subtitle: "1DQ1 and Intra Delve Service"
+subtitle: "Intra Delve Service"
 image: assets/img/Goonscream-590x334.jpg
 alt: Goonbee drops ice cream

 caption:
-  title: 1DQ1 and Intra-Delve
+  title: Intra-Delve
   subtitle: "Service for importers, industrialists, and hoarders alike."
   thumbnail: assets/img/Goonscream-590x334.jpg
 ---

+For information on service from **1DQ1-A and Jita/Amarr** please see the respective page.

-For fastest service, please contact us in Discord before making an intra-Delve contract to confirm availability of systems for pickup and dropoff.
+For fastest intra-Delve service, please contact us in Discord before making a contract to confirm availability of systems for pickup and dropoff.

-Origin Jita/Amarr/Perimeter:
-: 900 ISK / m3

-Destination Jita/Perimeter/Amarr:
-: 800 ISK / m3

 Intra Delve:
 : 600 ISK / m3